TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 ## Solution

 The solution is to create the modeling concepts in a conceptual format instead of embedding them in XML Schema.
-Instead of implying modeling concepts in XML Schema, we explicity
+Instead of implying modeling concepts in XML Schema, we explicitly define them in a Model Instance.

-- explicit X has-a Y
-- explicit X is-a Y
-- explicit concepts like associations and roles

 Allows for **concept**-to-technology conversions, e.g. Model -> XML Schema and Model -> JSON.
 This is easier.

 ## How It Works